not-tarunnn/financialmodels/README.md

 This repository contains a collection of financial algorithms for analyzing, forecasting, and valuing various business scenarios.
 The algorithms are built to assist in predicting prices and visualization with wavelet decomposition yeah i used wavelet decomposition for technical analysis and i am first to do so.
 It includes tools for creating projections, performing sensitivity analysis, and conducting scenario-based evaluations.

-I lost all my crypto assets 🥲 Day trading in F&O, so I’m making these algorithms open-source, no more gatekeeping!
-Many scripts and projects were incomplete, hehe 😅

 ## How these models work?
 These models respect Efficient Market Hypothesis so were not predicting when the change is coming rather were detecting if the change is happening now